 Interested in promoting the Go community and its applications?
 So are we.
 Help us by signing up for the Blue Matador beta now.

-Matthew has experienced the pain of being on call with normal DevOps monitoring tools.
-He founded Blue Matador to fix the mess of Frankenstein installations that pervade DevOps.
+Matthew has experienced the pain of being on call to fix application issues.
+He founded Blue Matador to provide engineers a recommendation engine for preventing downtime.
 In his spare time, Matthew loves flying airplanes, playing boardgames, and spending time with his wife and three boys.